sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 Once I had learned more about the machine and how it felt with Linux on it, I could think more concretely about what I might use if for.

 Its biggest limitation is its internet access, or lack thereof.
 This machine doesn't seem to have a WiFi card, though I'm not 100% sure.
 It does have an Ethernet port, which worked at one point with Puppy Linux, but is being temperamental today.
 Partially for this reason, my goal for this machine was to make it **a tool for writing**.
 I always been a bit sentimental for typewriters -- dedicated writing machines that offer no other distractions.
 Since the internet access on this thing is iffy, it's perfect for that.
 Though if I really can't get the Ethernet to work, I'll need to transfer writing off of this machine using a USB stick (which I did for this blog post).
+(While the Ethernet port _was_ working, I used [croc](https://github.com/schollz/croc), which installed on Puppy easily, to transfer files back and forth between my main laptop and the ThinkPad.
+Neat!)

 ### Notes on physical aspects of the X40